There are a number of reasons ADSL can stop working. To find out what is going on, follow these troubleshooting steps:

 Consult our FAQ about line synchronisation loss to troubleshoot this problem.

 First, try the Broadband Speed Test - this will upload and download a test file and estimate your line speed.
-Please note: if your computer is an older model your speed test may report slower than it actually is - it may report the limitations of your computer or local network before reaching the limitations of your ADSL service.
+If your computer is an older model your speed test may report slower than it actually is.
+It may report your computer or network's limitations before reaching the limitations of your ADSL service.

 Next, try downloading a file from our Mirror server (http://mirror.internode.on.net).